Diagnostic Medical Sonography

 - ACADEMIC PREREQUISITE COURSES

 - Introductory Physics (PHYS 1305)

 All remedial courses must be completed prior to applying to the program.
-Effective fall 2013, and based on new federal regulations, students are not allowed to repeat previously passed courses more than once.
+Effective Fall 2013, and based on new federal regulations, students are not allowed to repeat previously passed courses more than once.
 It is the student’s responsibility to check with the Office of Student Financial Services to inquire how a repeated course may impact their financial aid or veteran’s assistance.

 PLEASE NOTE: MEETING CRITERIA DOES NOT GUARANTEE ADMISSION TO THE PROGRAM.

-No waiting list is maintained!
+No waitlist is maintained!

 TO APPLY - REQUIRED STEPS: